Type Your Answer In Interval Notation

 1. Visualize the Number Line: Always visualize the number line when working with interval notation.
 Draw a line and mark the endpoints of the interval.
 Use open circles for parentheses and closed circles for brackets.
 This visual representation will help you understand exactly which numbers are included in the interval.

-• For example, to represent (2, 5], draw a number line, mark 2 and 5.
+• As an example, to represent (2, 5], draw a number line, mark 2 and 5.
 Put an open circle at 2 to indicate that it's not included, and a closed circle at 5 to indicate that it is included.
 Shade the region between 2 and 5.
 This visualization will help you remember that the interval includes all numbers greater than 2 and less than or equal to 5.

 3. Practice with Examples: The best way to master interval notation is to practice with a variety of examples.
 Solve inequalities, find the domains and ranges of functions, and express the solutions in interval notation.
 The more you practice, the more comfortable you will become with the notation.